 “We restore, rebuild, and make whole those parts which nature hath given, but which fortune hath taken away.
 Not so much that it may delight the eye, but it might buoy up the spirit and help the mind of the afflicted.”

 Gaspar Telecagazzi, considered to be the father of plastic surgery, made this profound statement in 1570.
-More than 400 years have passed, but the plastic surgeon’s mission to care for the body as well as the spirit is as important now as it ever was.
+More than 400 years have passed, but the plastic surgeon’s mission to care for the body, as well as the spirit, is as important now as it ever was.

-Fox Valley Plastic Surgery, at the Renaissance Center in Oshkosh, Wisconsin, has provided personalized cosmetic plastic surgery care for Milwaukee, Fond du Lac, and Fox Cities women and men since 1993.
+Fox Valley Plastic Surgery, at the Renaissance Center in Oshkosh, Wisconsin, has provided personalized cosmetic plastic surgery care for Green Bay, Fond du Lac, and Fox Cities women and men since 1993.
 For the convenience of its patients, Fox Valley Plastic Surgery opened a second office in 2013 at the Encircle Health building in Appleton, Wisconsin.
 We are pleased to have served more than 35,000 people.
 Some of our patients have been through a major change in their life, such as a significant injury or illness, but most are making a decision to change their sense of self by going through a personal Renaissance.

 Fox Valley Plastic Surgery offers procedures for people seeking a new beginning in their lives.
 These cosmetic surgery procedures include body contouring options such as tummy tuck and liposuction, facial sculpting procedures such as rhinoplasty, and procedures specifically for women such as mommy makeovers, breast augmentation, or labiaplasty.

-While we are focused on the end result of each procedure, we are also equally concerned about the comfort of each patient during a cosmetic procedure.
+While we are focused on the end result of each procedure, we are also equally concerned about the comfort of each patient during a in-office cosmetic procedure.
 In order to overcome anxiety and minimize pain, we offer Pro-Nox™ Medical Nitrous Oxide Sedation, a patient-controlled inhaled analgesia system that delivers a 50% oxygen and 50% nitrous oxide mixture.
 The inhaled analgesia takes effect in seconds to offer immediate relief of pain and anxiety for adults and children.
 The effects of the inhaled gas leave the body after five minutes.
 Because there is no lingering impairment, patients can safely drive themselves home after a procedure.
 Oral medication such as Valium and Vicodin can also be used, but we find that Pro-Nox is usually all that is needed for patient comfort.
-Insurance does not cover the cost of Pro-Nox, so this is an elective $50 out of pocket cost for insurance patients.
+Insurance does not cover the cost of Pro-Nox, so this is an elective $75 out of pocket cost.

-In the forefront of pain management is a game changing product called Exparel®, which provides targeted non-opioid pain control in a single dose.
-This long acting local analgesia is a leap forward in how we treat and deal with post surgical pain.
+In the forefront of pain management is a game-changing product called Exparel®, which provides targeted non-opioid pain control in a single dose.
+This long-acting local analgesia is a leap forward in how we treat and deal with post-surgical pain.
 Applied internally, it replaces a pain pump and provides comfort immediately after surgery.
 Ask us about this surgical add on at your cosmetic surgery consultation.

 Surgery necessarily results in scars.
 It’s part of the healing process.
 At the same time, our goal is to manage your scar so it doesn’t detract from your enhanced appearance.
 Scar management begins with making a strategically-placed incision by your cosmetic surgeon that can be effectively camouflaged.
 During cosmetic surgeries, we apply Stratamed® on open wounds.
 It is the first film-forming silicone gel-based wound dressing approved for the use on open wounds and compromised skin.
 The continued use of Stratamed creates an optimal environment for faster healing time and an improved visible outcome.